Analytical and Numerical Studies of Dark Current in Radiofrequency Structures for Short-Pulse High-Gradient Acceleration: Background and Introduction

 A common source of dark electrons is field emission from surface regions with high local fields~\cite{Jensen2008, M_Jimenez_1994}.
 The local field $E_{\text{local}}$ is often significantly higher than the applied macroscopic field $E_{\text{applied}}$ due to surface irregularities, and can be expressed as $E_{\text{local}} = \beta E_{\text{applied}}$, where $\beta$ is the field enhancement factor.
 Material properties such as work function, roughness, and composition can strongly influence field emission~\cite{Fowler_Nordheim1928, Alpert1964, NOREM2005510, Ahearn1936}.
 Field emission commonly occurs in high-field regions, where pulsed heating -- localized surface temperature rise via Joule heating -- can vaporize emitting sites, triggering explosive electron emission and surface modification, which may in turn further enhance field emission~\cite{wang-1997-a}.
 Electron multipacting is another important mechanism contributing to dark current growth~\cite{Vaughan1988,BIENVENU19921,Larciprete2013,Valizadeh2014,Han2008SinglesideEM,Mori2021DLC,Power2004,Yater2023,Haoran_2019}.
 In this process, emitted electrons from the surface interact with the RF field and may return to the surface again, releasing secondary electrons.
-Under certain resonant conditions, this process repeats, leading to exponential electron multiplication.
-Plasma can form as the electron density increases~\cite{Neuber1999,Valfells2000,Sun2018}.
-This plasma can short-circuit RF structures, trigger further ionization, and escalate into arcing.
+Under certain resonant conditions, this process becomes self-sustaining and can lead to exponential electron multiplication.
+As the electron density increases, a plasma may form~\cite{Neuber1999,Valfells2000,Sun2018}.The resulting plasma can short-circuit RF structures, trigger further ionization, and escalate into arcing.